GDPR Software Tools

 Integrity and confidentiality (security)

 “Integrity and confidentiality” means that you must ensure that you have appropriate security measures in place to protect the personal data you hold.
-Personal data must be protected against unauthorised or unlawful processing, accidental loss, destruction or damage.
+Personal data must be protected against unauthorised or unlawful processing, data breaches, accidental loss, destruction or damage.

 Accountability